 Arman graduated with distinction from the University of Wisconsin-Madison with a BA in Zoology and English.
 He earned a Juris Doctor from the University of Minnesota Law School, a Master’s in Biological Science from the University of Minnesota, an MS in Regulatory Science from the University of Southern California School of Pharmacy, an MBA from the Marshall School of Business at the University of Southern California, and an LLM in Securities and Financial Regulation from Georgetown Law Center.
 He is a registered patent attorney, holds US and EU regulatory affairs certifications, and is a Fellow of the American Institute for Medical and Biological Engineering.

-Arman enjoys reading, playing tennis, cooking, and spending time with his wife, their two sons, and their cat.
+Arman enjoys reading, traveling, and spending time with his family.